 Repeated views count up to a certain point (say, for instance, someone watches a video multiple times a day), but they stop counting at a certain number that YouTube has not specified.
 Experts believe that after 4 or 5 views in one day, YouTube stops adding new views to a video’s view count number.
 So, don’t make the mistake of thinking you can just get your team members to watch your videos over and over again, because the answer is, you just can’t.

 Can I Get a Bot to Watch My Videos for Me?

 Viewers must watch videos on YouTube in a realistic, logical way.
-This means that if an account is randomly jumping from video to video and watching each for 30 seconds, but the videos don’t seem to link in any way (i.e. they’re not created by the same user, or they’re not recommended in the recommendation engine), YouTube will assume that the watcher is a bot and stop counting its views.
+This means that if an account is randomly jumping from video to video and watching each for 30 seconds, but the videos don’t seem to link in any way.
+This means they’re not created by the same user, or they’re not recommended in the recommendation engine.
+YouTube will then assume that the watcher is a bot and stop counting its views.